WBEE-FM: History

-The 92.5 MHz frequency in Rochester was first occupied in 1960 by WVOR, owned by the Functional Broadcasting Company.
+The 92.5 MHz frequency in Rochester was first occupied in 1960, by WVOR, owned by the Functional Broadcasting Company.
 But within a couple of years, that station moved to 100.5 (home today to WDVI).
 In 1965, classical music station WBBF-FM moved to the unoccupied 92.5 frequency.
-WBBF-FM had already been established in 1961 at 101.3 as the sister station to popular AM outlet WBBF.
+WBBF-FM had already been established in 1961 on 101.3 as the sister station to popular AM outlet WBBF.
 The call letters were changed to WBFB in 1969.

 In 1975, NBC Radio started a 24-hour all-news radio network called NIS (News and Information Service), with WBFB switching to join the NIS Network, becoming WNWZ, and donating its classical music library to WXXI-FM, which has remained a classical station ever since.
 However, the network was not profitable, and NBC announced it would be shut down at the end of 1976.

 At the same time, the soft rock format had been catching on around the country, heard on stations such as WMGK in Philadelphia and WMJC in Detroit.
 LIN Broadcasting, which owned WNWZ at the time, decided to put a soft rock format on 92.5, calling the station WMJQ, as well as their branding "Magic 92".
 These stations played many of the same artists as were heard on album rock stations, but only their softer works.
 Over time, WMJQ moved to a more mainstream album rock direction, putting it in competition with Rochester's leading rock station WCMF, eventually WMJQ was renamed as "Rockradio 92MJQ".

-By early 1983, WMJQ had shifted to more of a modern rock format, though continuing to play a lot of mainstream album rock artists, and used the slogan "Rock of The Eighties."
+By early 1983, WMJQ had shifted to more of a modern rock format, though continuing to play a lot of mainstream album rock artists, and used the slogan "Rock of The Eighties".
 The modern rock format had proved to be quite successful on KROQ-FM in Los Angeles and other stations around the country.
-However, in the late summer of 1983, LIN Broadcasting decided to make a switch; co-owned WBBF had given up its Top 40/CHR format for news-talk the previous year, as many AM stations were doing at the time.
-Capitalizing on this, WMJQ switched to a Top 40/CHR format in early September 1983, under their new nickname as "Hitradio Q92".
-(The Rochester market now had three FM Top 40/CHR/stations (WPXY-FM had adopted a Top 40/CHR format the previous year, and WHFM (98.9 FM) had been Top 40/CHR leader since the late 1960s)).
+However, in the late summer of 1983, LIN Broadcasting decided to make a switch; co-owned WBBF had given up its contemporary hit radio format for news-talk the previous year, as many AM stations were doing at the time.
+Capitalizing on this, WMJQ switched to a contemporary hit radio format on September 4, 1983, under their new nickname as "Hitradio Q92".
+(The Rochester market now had three FM contemporary hit radio stations (WPXY-FM had adopted a contemporary hit radio format the previous year, and WHFM (98.9 FM) had been contemporary hit radio leader since the late 1960s).
 Even after WHFM changed format in early 1985, WMJQ was in a difficult competitive position against format ratings-leader WPXY.